jmnicolescu/packer-tce-oracle-linux/README.md

 With the exception of vCenter credentials, all TCE Build Variable are set in 00-tce-build-variables.sh Please review and update [Tanzu Community Edition - Build Variable Definition](scripts/00-tce-build-variables.sh) file.

+#### Network Considerations

+Kube-Vip is used solely by the cluster’s API server.

+To load-balance workloads on vSphere, there are two deployment options available:
+1. TKG deployment using Metallb Load Balancer
+2. TKG deployment using NSX Advanced Load Balancer

 #### TCE Deployment option #1 - TCE deployment to Docker

 Login to the Linux built VM as user tce, chnage directory to scripts and run the following scripts: